Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 My connection to my heritage and Mexican culture served as the catalyst for questioning the Eurocentric techniques and approaches prevalent in my chocolate-making training.
 Through cooking, and later chocolate making, I found a medium that not only facilitated the acceptance of my Mexican-American duality but also allowed me to fully embrace it.
 This duality now acts as a guiding principle, reminding me to remain steadfast in honoring my roots and preserving the legacy of my ancestors.

-Are there specific ingredients or techniques you incorporate that connect to Mexican traditions?
+Are there specific ingredients or techniques you incorporate that connect to Mexican cacao traditions?

-Through my education in cacao, cultivated during my time at Dandelion, I came to recognize the crucial trifecta that shapes the distinct flavor profile of chocolate:
+Through my education in cacao I came to recognize the crucial trifecta that shapes the distinct flavor profile of chocolate:

 This epiphany underscored that the essence of Mexican chocolate lies inherently within the cacao itself and how it’s processed.
 It became evident that the mere addition of cinnamon to any cacao wouldn't suffice to create authentic Mexican chocolate—a misconception prevalent among many here in the US.